Global stocks grind higher on growth hopes, oil ebbs on COVID-19 fears

-With the European Central Bank holding a policy meeting, Europe's top indexes posted stronger gains.
-The broad STOXX Europe 600 (.STOXX)was up 0.5%, also bolstered by upbeat earnings from Nestle (NESN.S) and Volvo (VOLVb.ST).
+With the European Central Bank holding a policy meeting, Europe’s top indexes posted stronger gains.
+The broad STOXX Europe 600 was up 0.5%, also bolstered by upbeat earnings from Nestle and Volvo.

 “Markets are currently a tale of three Vs - standing at a crossroads of virus evolution, vaccination rates and v-shaped recoveries,” Societe General cross-asset strategist Alain Bokobza wrote in a note to clients.